Andrew Theophanous: Resignation

-The Commonwealth Director of Public Prosecutions (CDPP) then began a process of reinstituting the conspiracy charge.
+Represented by barrister Gavan Meredith, now a County Court judge, and lawyer William "Bill" Doogue, Theophanous faced a process by the Commonwealth Director of Public Prosecutions (CDPP) to reinstitute the conspiracy charge.
 The pre-trial commenced in early 2006 and continued for three months.
 In her ruling of July 2006, in the County Court of Victoria, Judge Jeanette Morrish dismissed and permanently stayed the conspiracy charge.
 She said that Theophanous should not be retried on the charge to defraud the Commonwealth because the former National Crime Authority had withheld evidence crucial to his original case and subsequent appeal.
 She also said 'the conduct of NCA officers who withheld documents for seven and a half years and despite 20 subpoenas was "grossly inadequate" and ...
 That conduct seriously calls into question the integrity of all previous proceedings'.
 The CDPP did not appeal the ruling.

 As a result of the findings of Judge Morrish, Theophanous applied to the Commonwealth Attorney-General for the Governor-General to grant a retrial on the three remaining convictions under the Royal prerogative of mercy process.
 The FOI process secured additional information being held by the successor of the NCA, the Australian Criminal Intelligence Commission, which had not been secured before the Trial, in spite of the subpoenas issued at the time.
 As of 2021 a decision from the Federal Government on the prerogative of mercy has not been made.